 There’s shade from the trees but I usually bring my own sunshade so that I can pick my own spot away from the other people.
 (They don’t call me the Calculated Traveller for nothing).
 With our cooler packed with drinks/snacks and our mp3 player and speaker we hunker down for the long haul with our friends the pelicans and the odd iguana on the rocks.

 The water at Malmok is shallow, clear and calm.
 Perfect for snorkeling or just to stand in the water to cool off.

 Speaking of snorkeling – don’t be surprised if you see people from the cruise ship on their expensive shore excursions being dropped off to this very location to do a bit of swimming.
 There is a large reef system and sunken wrecks nearby if you want to venture away from the shore.

 If we are travelling with others, and we often do, our beach of choice is Eagle Beach.
 It’s more populated, closer to the cruise port, and there are shaded picnic areas as well as some rental water sports available.

-When we’ve had our fill of the sun, we simply walk to the bus stop on the main road and wave at one of the passing buses for the quick ride back downtown to shop for handicrafts, jewelry, perfume, electronics and souvenirs before returning to the ship.
+When we’ve had our fill of the sun, we simply walk to the bus stop on the main road and wave at one of the passing buses for the quick ride back downtown to shop for handicrafts, jewelry, perfume, electronics and souvenirs before returning to the Aruba cruise terminal.

 Have you been to Aruba?
 I’d love to hear what you loved about the island.

 Never been to Aruba?
 Well, what are you waiting for?